 The course is assessed both practically (30% of final mark), with performance graded in 3 sports, and theoretically (60% of final mark) in 2 x 60 min written examinations.
 Additionally, students will also carry out a project where they analyse their performance and fitness in a chosen activity, plan and implement an action plan in order to improve (10% of final mark).

-In Year 9, 10 and 11 students will attend 1 practical lesson focusing on individual skills and techniques, and also how they are applied within the game/competition.
+In Year 9, 10 and 11 students will attend their core PE practical lessons focusing on individual skills and techniques, and also how they are applied within the game/competition.
 Students will also attend 2 theoretical lessons in order to develop the knowledge and understanding of the course content.

 This specification is particularly suitable for students who wish to continue their studies in further education and for those who are interested in sport and exercise related career opportunities.

-The department have reintroduced the BTEC Sport course in Sept 2017 in order to stretch the students who wish to focus more on the Sports Industry.
-The department are following the BTEC Tech Award in Sport.
-The Award gives learners the opportunity to develop sector-specific knowledge and skills in a practical learning environment.
-The main focus is on four areas of equal importance, which cover the:
+The department added the OCR Cambridge National Sports Studies course in September 2018 in order to stretch the students who wish to focus more on the Sports Industry.
+The Certificate gives learners the opportunity to develop sector-specific knowledge and skills in a practical learning environment.
+By completing the three units, students will:

-In Year 9, 10 and 11 students will attend 2 practical lessons focusing on application of skills in a sporting context.
-Students will also attend 1 theoretical lesson in order to develop the knowledge and understanding of the course content in their coursework.
+In Year 9, 10 and 11 students will attend 2 lessons focusing on the application of skills in a sporting context, as well as developing the knowledge and understanding of the course content in their coursework/ examination.

 This specification is particularly suitable for students who wish to continue their studies in further education and for those who are interested in sports industry and careers within this sector.